Mettur Dam: Capacity

 The total length of the dam is 1700 m.
 The dam creates Stanley Reservoir.
 The Mettur Hydro Electrical power project is also quite large.
 The dam, the park, the major hydroelectric power stations, and hills on all sides make Mettur a tourist attraction.
 Upstream from the dam is Hogenakkal Falls.
 The maximum level of the dam is 120 ft and the maximum capacity is 93.47 tmc ft.
-Area of reservoir 42.5 square kilometer.
+As of 2004, the capacity of the dam was 1994.19 MCM (million cubic meters) (70.5 tmc ft) due to sedimentation.
+Area of reservoir is 42.5 square kilometers.

 Its capacity of 93.4 e9cuft is nearly twice that of its Karnataka counterpart of KRS; It was built in-line with KRS Dam, which was designed by Sir M Vishveswariah in 1911 and completed in 1931 near Mysore.

 Water dispute

 The Mettur Dam has received public attention since the latter half of the 20th century, and especially in the mid-1990s, due to the Kaveri River water dispute between the States of Tamil Nadu and Karnataka.
 Because of subsequent dams constructed across the Cauvery and its tributaries in Karnataka, namely Harangi Dam, Hemavathi Dam, Kabini Dam, following the KRS Dam; Mettur Dam does not receive much water during lean seasons.
 As a result, the dam nearly goes dry during certain periods of the year, often when water is most needed by the farmers and the general public of Tamil Nadu.
 This has created serious dispute and tension between the neighbouring states of Karnataka and Tamil Nadu.
 Governments of the respective states, the Supreme Court, and the Cauvery Tribunal have so far not been successful in resolving the dispute.
 The tribunal has specified an annual release of 192 tmcft by Karnataka to Tamil Nadu.
 In the years of deficit in realisation the dispute aggravates in both the states.
 The major reasons for the deficit are inadequate realisation of Southwest monsoon in the primary catchment areas of the river viz., Kodagu and Wayanad and the over reliance of the river water for irrigation and drinking water schemes in both the states.